 This electronic book (e-book) by Howard Culbertson re-lives the first nine months he and his wife Barbara spent as missionaries to Italy.
 These 5 short chapters plus a Preface and a Postscript are full of stories reflecting on what it means to be a cross-cultural missionary to Italy.
-Originally published in 1976 by Beacon Hill Press of Kansas City with ISBN number 0-8341-0401-6
+Originally published by Beacon Hill Press of Kansas City as a Nazarene mission book with ISBN number 0-8341-0401-6

 According to the Apostle Paul, I am classified as a saint.
 (Don't be too impressed; he addressed all believers as saints!)
 But I'll let you in on a secret: I don't have a halo.
 Nor am I a superhuman robot.
 To be honest with you, there are times when I want to go home.
 I like McDonald's hamburgers and Dairy Queen malts just like anybody ... and I miss them.
 I get discouraged ... or disgusted ... just like anybody.